 Kumara plicatilis (L.) G.D.Rowley

-Aloe plicatilis, Aloe disticha var. plicatilis (basionym), Aloe flabelliformis, Aloe lingua, Aloe linguiformis, Aloe tripetala, Kumara disticha, Rhipidodendrum plicatile, Rhipidodendrum distichum
+Aloe disticha var. plicatilis, Aloe flabelliformis, Aloe lingua, Aloe linguiformis, Aloe plicatilis, Aloe tripetala, Kumara disticha, Rhipidodendrum plicatile, Rhipidodendrum distichum

-Kumara plicatilis, formerly known as Aloe plicatilis, is a much-branched shrub or small tree, up to 16 feet (4.9 m) tall, with grey stems forked with clusters of strap-shaped leaves arranged in 2 opposite rows.
-The leaves are grey-green, succulent, oblong, tongue-shaped, up to 12 inches (30 cm) long and up to 1.6 inches (4 cm) wide.
-The racemes are cylindrical and are always single in each leaf cluster.
-The flowers are tubular, scarlet in color and each up to 2 inches (5 cm) long.
+Kumara plicatilis, formerly known as Aloe plicatilis, is a much-branched succulent shrub or small tree with grey stems forked with clusters of leaves arranged in 2 opposite rows.
+It grows up to 16 feet (4.9 m) tall.
+Leaves are fleshy, grey-green to blue-gray, tongue-shaped, round-tipped, up to 12 inches (30 cm) long, and up to 1.6 inches (4 cm) wide.
+The leaf tips often display orange shades.
+From winter to spring, out of each leaf cluster rises unbranched inflorescence and bears an open terminal cluster of orange-red, tubular flowers.
+Individual flowers are up to 2 inches (5 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).